Greenheart/lifewheel/README.md

 -   🧘 Reflect on your life balance.
 -   🌱 Follow your progress over time and reconnect to what matters in your life.
--   📊 Make reflection a habit and gain new insights for your well-being.
+-   📊 Make reflection a habit and gain new insights for your wellbeing.
 -   👌 Keep 100% control of your private data.
 -   😇 No signup or account needed.
 Designed to be used offline.
 <!-- -   📲 Install the Progressive Web App to reflect on the go. -->